itsbillzhang/itsbillzhang.github.io/_posts/2020-04-10-Hamilton_Chatbot.md

 <img class="centered" src="{{site.url}}/images/Text cleaning.PNG" />
 </p>

-When the user talks to Hamilton, countless words are not needed.
+When the user talks to Hamilton, many words can be filtered out.
 For example, in the context of ordering drinks, just the word “menu” in a sentence could represent “Can I see the menu?”
 Hence, I needed to clean up each of the user’s responses, autocorrect the words, and also pick out the essential words when needed.
 To do this, several steps were undertaken:

 ### Tokenization
 When a sentence is tokenized, the text is separated into individual pieces called tokens.
 The piece can be of paragraphs, sentences, or in my case, individual words.
 This was done using the Natural Language Toolkit (NLTK) library in python.
 Furthermore, to ensure uniformity, each word was converted to lower case.